 The Psychology Department at UNLV is committed to understanding diversity issues and enhancing multicultural awareness and competence.
-Several of our faculty and students explore issues of diversity (e.g., ethnicity, race, age, gender, socioeconomic status, sexual orientation, disability status) in their research, some of which is highlighted here.
+Several of our faculty and students explore issues of diversity (e.g., ethnicity, race, age, gender, socioeconomic status, sexual orientation, disability status) in their research.

 Featured Faculty Diversity Research

 Dr. Donohue's specific interests include the development and adoption of culturally-sensitive, evidence-based treatments (primarily FBT), psychometric development of clinical measures to assist in understanding and measuring treatment outcomes, and improving the functioning of mental health clinics through effective supervision and quality assurance.
 Although his primary interests concern severely troubled populations (e.g., substance abuse, child maltreatment, family violence, conduct disorders), he is also interested in the concurrent improvement of mental health and sport performance in athletes.